Mary & the Birth of Jesus Clarified

 “And they came to Jerusalem.
 And he entered the temple and began to drive out those who sold and those who bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons.
 And he would not allow anyone to carry anything through the temple.
 And he was teaching them and saying to them, “Is it not written, ‘My house shall be called a house of prayer for all the nations’?
 But you have made it a den of robbers.”
 And the chief priests and the scribes heard it and were seeking a way to destroy him, for they feared him, because all the crowd was astonished at his teaching.
 And when evening came they went out of the city.”

 In addition, the authors of the gospels knew of an insurrectionist named Jesus Bar Abba.
 This character appears beside Jesus, King of the Jews, in the judgement scene in front of Pilate.
-Bar Abba means ‘son of the divine father’ in Aramaic.
-(Bar Abba means ‘Son of the father (Yhwh or El).
+Bar Abba means ‘Son of the father’ (Yhwh or El).
 The belief that the divinity was a relative was common in Semitic cultures including the Jewish culture.
-The Biblical name Abijah or Yhwh is my father, is found in 1 Kings 14:1).
+The Biblical name Abijah or Yhwh is my father, is found in 1 Kings 14:1.
 It is evident that Jesus, the prophet, was Jesus Bar Abba as he is the only character in the gospels who attempted an insurrection against the temple authority and, who, the gospel authors falsely claimed divine parentage.

 The gospels chosen by the Roman church turned Jesus from an insurrectionist into a pacifist so that his followers would not be tempted to revolt against Rome and their collaborating temple authorities in Jerusalem as Jesus did when he invaded the temple.
 Jesus was emulating Judas Maccabeus who instigated a successful revolt in 164 BCE against the Seleucids who occupied Samaria and Judea.
 After his victory at the Battle of Emmaus, Judas cleansed the Jerusalem temple of its Hellenistic impurities and re-concentrated it to the law of Moses.
 Jesus’ temple revolt was an attempt to recreate a similar cleansing of the Jerusalem temple.